MulFeRL: Enhancing Reinforcement Learning with Verbal Feedback in a Multi-turn Loop: Analysis

 \subsection{Impact of Feedback Simulators}

-Table~\ref{tab:simulators} compares MulFeRL trained with feedback from different simulators.
+Table~\ref{tab:simulator_qwen3} compares MulFeRL trained with feedback from different simulators.
 We observe a consistent trend that higher-quality simulators lead to better downstream performance.
-Using the base backbone itself as the feedback simulator already yields a strong MulFeRL model that substantially outperforms GRPO (Table~\ref{tab:simulators_full_qwen3} for full results).
-This suggests that even without guidance from a stronger external simulator, MulFeRL can improve reasoning via self-feedback, in contrast to distillation, which typically depends on a strong external teacher model.
+Using the base backbone itself as the feedback simulator already yields a strong MulFeRL model (Table~\ref{tab:simulators_full_qwen3} for full results).
+This suggests that even without guidance from a stronger external simulator, MulFeRL can improve reasoning via self-feedback.
 Moreover, stronger simulators provide larger gains, with GPT-4o-mini improving over self-feedback and GPT-4o further boosting performance.
-We hypothesize that stronger simulators provide more accurate error diagnoses and more actionable feedback, which supports better regeneration trajectories and denser learning signals during training, ultimately improving generalization on challenging math reasoning tasks.
+We hypothesize that stronger simulators yield more informative feedback, enabling better regeneration and denser learning signals that improve generalization on challenging math reasoning tasks.